scikit-learn/enhancement_proposals/slep011/proposal.rst

     rng = np.RandomState(0)
     cvs = [KFold(random_state=rng) for _ in range(n_bootstrap_iterations)]

+CV instances are extremely cheap to create and to store.
 Alternatively, we can introduce the notion of statistical clone for splitters, and let `clone` support splitters as well.
 This is however more involved.

 Advantages
 ----------